keyuraval/React_InShorts_Clone/README.md

 # React Inshorts Clone

-This a clone of famous short news website inshorts.com built in React JS.
+This a clone of famous short news website inshorts.com built in ReactJS.